pnnl/ML4AlgComb/grassmannian_cluster_algebras/README.md

 # Grassmannian Cluster Algebras and SSYTs (open problem)

-The Grassmann manifold $\Gr(k,n)$ is the set of full-rank $k \times n$ matrices up to equivalence of elementary row operations (equivalently the space whose points are $k$-dimensional subspaces in $\mathbb{R}^n$).
+The Grassmann manifold Gr$(k,n)$ is the set of full-rank $k \times n$ matrices up to equivalence of elementary row operations (equivalently the space whose points are $k$-dimensional subspaces in $\mathbb{R}^n$).
 Grassmannians are of fundamental geometric importance and are a central tool in a model of quantum field theory known as supersymmetric Yang-Mills theory.

 Among the many algebraic-combinatorial properties of Grassmannians is an algebraic structure on its coordinate ring making it a cluster algebra.
 A recent result of Chang, Duan, Fraser, and Li \[1\] parameterize cluster variables of the Grassmannian coordinate ring in terms of equivalence classes of semistandard Young tableaux.
 Not every semistandard Young tableaux indexes a cluster variable and a natural question to ask is which are valid cluster variable indices.
 A necessary condition is that the tableaux is of rectangular shape.
 We follow the set-up set up of \[2\] who first applied machine learning to this problem, though we choose a different method of sampling tableau that do not index cluster variables.